 Join keynote speaker and founder of the Human Equity framework Peter Trevor Wilson's conversation with Anita Ricketts.
 Ricketts serves as the Head of Strategic Partnerships for DiversityInc, where she advises consultant, advisor and coach to the organization's corporate partners.
 Their insights can help you identify and build strategies to address DE&I fatigue within your business.

 Why attend Inclusion Summit 2022?

 Mota frames why organizational leaders should consider inclusion not just as a DE&I nice-to-have, but as a business imperative.

 "In representation, we need to think about inclusive processes and points of view.
 And we should rally together different voices, different points of view, whether that's race, ethnicity, age, gender, you name it."

 Mota says, "It's not only about designing a product, but it's designing a product for us.
 By 'us' I mean everyone."

-Don't miss this event covering the most important topics in DE&I today.
+This virtual event covering the most important topics in DE&I today is available now.